naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Rhea: Selena just said "I have an appetite for destruction" and then they reached down and untied my shoe.

+%

+%

 Kranion Angry: (very grumpy, gets into his Skull Mobile vehicle, starts the engine and flies off)

 Kranion Angry: HEY!
 WHERE DID THAT MOUNTAIN COME FR-(crashes into the mountain instantly exploding)